markmo/storms/report.md

 ### Economic impact

+In the period 1950 to November, 2011, floods caused the most economic damage as measured by cost of damage to property and crops.

-The top 10 event types wrt total economic cost are:
+The top 10 event types with respect to total economic cost are:

 ```r